serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 with a target reader and his or her goal in mind.
 To help me focus on the audience and their purpose,
 I add the target reader and their goal above the title of the section.
-It helps the reader to determine if he wants to read the section.
+It helps the reader to determine if he wants to read the section:

 ---